AI4Finance-Foundation/FinRL/docs/source/developer/development_setup.rst

 ElegantRL does not contain a requirements.txt, so open ElegantRL/setup.py in a text editor and pip install anything you can find under 'install_requires'

-Step 4: Configure PyCharm project
+Step 4: Configure a PyCharm project
 ======

 -Launch PyCharm